 Your system can be as simple as 3×5 index cards, a journal or a small notebook carried in your back pocket or purse (don’t forget a pencil).
 For the more technologically inclined folks, Glen Stansberry has put together an impressive collection of tools in his article, No Idea Left Behind: 25 Tools for Capturing Ideas Anywhere.

 Since I spend much of my day online, one of my favorite tools is WordPress.
 Whenever I come across an interesting idea or quote, I create a draft post, and save the idea there.
 I also use Evernote, a popular app designed for note taking, organizing, and archiving.
-When I find an interesting article, quote or website worth saving, I bookmark it.
+When I find an interesting article, quote or website worth saving, I save it to my Evernote account.

 7. Research Your Topic.